superolmo/BigFiles/README.md

 Notepad++ Plugin for reading large files

 # Compiling
 Solution has been developed in Visual Stusio 2017 with Windows 10 SDK.
+Output file bin64/BigFiles.dll ready to be imported by Notepad++

 # Structure
 The plugin is developed based on the Plugin template from Don Ho at https://github.com/npp-plugins/plugintemplate